HarshvardhanPandey2003/AWS_RAG_Application/README.md

     pip install -r requirements.txt
     ```

-5. Set up your AWS credentials and configure your environment.
-Ensure you have access to S3 and DynamoDB.
+5. Configure your AWS credentials for accessing S3.

 6. Start the Streamlit application:
     ```sh
     streamlit run Main.py
     ```

+7. Open your web browser and go to `http://localhost:8501/`.

 ## Usage

-1. **Upload PDF:** Users can upload PDF documents via the Streamlit interface.
+- **Upload PDF:** Use the Streamlit interface to upload PDF files.
-2. **Generate Embeddings:** The application generates vector embeddings for the uploaded PDF using Faiss and stores them in an S3 bucket.
+- **Create Embeddings:** The application will automatically create vector embeddings for the uploaded PDF using Faiss Database.
+- **Store in S3:** The embeddings will be stored in the configured AWS S3 Bucket.
-3. **Ask Questions:** Users can ask questions about the content of the uploaded PDFs.
-The application retrieves relevant embeddings and generates responses.
+- **Ask Questions:** Retrieve the embeddings and ask questions about the content using the interactive interface.
-4. **User Feedback:** Users can provide feedback on the responses.
-This feedback is stored in DynamoDB and used to improve future responses.

 ## Folder Structure